 Many floor professionals are familiar with the term, “screen and recoat.”
 Screen and recoat is considered a bit more “old school.”

-At Jack Laurie Group, our cleaning services department recommends what’s called a “scrub and recoat,” however, dependent upon your preferences, we offer both a screen and recoat as well as scrub and recoat.
+At Jack Laurie Group, our cleaning services department recommends what’s called a “screen and recoat,” however, dependent upon your preferences, we offer both a screen and recoat as well as screen and recoat.

 We recommend doing this once a year to maintain your hardwood gym floors.